 A method has been designed to classify riparian vegetation.
-Tasman District Council colour orthophotographs of the Sherry River were examined to describe riparian vegetation in seven broad classes.
+Tasman District Council colour orthophotographs of the Sherry River were examined and riparian vegetation was grouped into seven broad classes.
 Ground truthing corrected misinterpretations.
-The vegetation in the non-pasture classes has been assessed to provide a description of the vegetation and an understanding of the opportunities for enhancement.
+Transects have been established in non-pasture riparian vegetation to provide a more detailed description of the vegetation within each class and an understanding of opportunities for enhancement.